- Symptoms and Signs

 A small subset of patients have a mild or partial CF phenotype and sweat chloride values that are persistently in the intermediate or even normal range.
 In addition, there are patients who have single-organ manifestations such as pancreatitis, bronchiectasis, or congenital bilateral absence of the vas deferens that may be due to partial CFTR protein dysfunction.
 In some of these patients, the diagnosis of CF can be confirmed by the identification of 2 CF-causing mutations, 1 on each chromosome.
 If 2 CF-causing mutations are not identified, ancillary evaluations such as pancreatic function testing and pancreatic imaging, high-resolution chest CT, sinus CT, pulmonary function testing, urogenital evaluation in males, and bronchoalveolar lavage including assessment of microbial flora may be useful.

-Additional potentially helpful diagnostic tests include expanded CFTR genetic analysis and measurement of nasal transepithelial potential difference (based on the observation of increased sodium reabsorption across epithelium that is relatively impermeable to chloride in patients with CF).
+Additional potentially helpful diagnostic tests include expanded CFTR genetic analysis and measurement of nasal transepithelial potential difference (based on the observation of increased sodium reabsorption across epithelium that is relatively impermeable to chloride in patients with CF) and measurement of intestinal currents.

-Infants who have evidence of possible CFTR dysfunction but do not meet the diagnostic criteria for CF have CFTR-related metabolic syndrome (CRMS).
+Infants who have a positive newborn screening result and evidence of possible CFTR dysfunction but do not meet the diagnostic criteria for CF have CFTR-related metabolic syndrome (CRMS).
 CRMS is diagnosed in 3 to 4% of infants who have a positive newborn screen.
 To be diagnosed, infants must be asymptomatic and have either of the following:

 Some children with CRMS will develop symptoms of CF over time, but most remain healthy.
 Such patients should be evaluated and monitored regularly in a CF care center.